Posted by Gary Mackley-Smith on September 28, 2017

 We have previously mentioned that the tax office computer cannot currently cope with the complexity of the tax system in certain scenarios, thereby forcing people to file paper tax returns, but the tax office is now going one stage further and bringing back the pre-self-assessment regime of paper assessments.

-From sometime later this month simple assessments will demand tax that cannot otherwise be collected through Pay As You Earn (PAYE), and without the taxpayer having to complete a return.
+From September 2017 simple assessments will demand tax that cannot otherwise be collected through Pay As You Earn (PAYE), and without the taxpayer having to complete a return.
 If a return has been requested, that request will have to be withdrawn before the simple assessment is issued.

 A simple assessment is most likely to be issued where the taxpayer is already subject to PAYE, but has a small amount of other taxable income or gains, or where tax underpaid cannot be coded out.